Circular Proofs as Session-Typed Processes: A Local Validity Condition: Ensuring communication and local validity

-In our system of session types, least and greatest fixed points correspond to defined type variables with positive and negative polarity, respectively, and their behaviors are quite symmetric: As in Definition \ref{process}, an unfolding message $\mu_t$ for a type variable $t$ with positive polarity is received from the left and sent to the right, while for a variable $t$ with negative polarity, the unfolding message $\nu_t$ is received from the right and sent to the left.
-Going back to Examples \ref{begen} and \ref{block}, process $\mathtt{Loop}$ seems less acceptable than process $\mathtt{Block}$: process $\mathtt{Loop}$ does not receive any least or greatest fixed point unfolding messages.
-It is neither a terminating nor a productive process.
-We want our algorithm to accept process $\mathtt{Block}$ rather than $\mathtt{Loop}$, since it cannot accept both.
-This motivates a definition of finite reactivity on session-typed processes. \begin{definition} A program defined over a signature $\Sigma$ is {\it (finitely) reactive to the left} if for a positive fixed point $t\in \Sigma$ with priority $i$ it does not continue forever without receiving a fixed point unfolding message $\mu_t$ from the left infinitely often.
-Moreover, for any negative fixed point $s\in \Sigma$ with priority $j<i$, the program does not send infinitely many $\nu_s$ messages to the left.\\ A program is {\it (finitely) reactive to the right} if for a negative fixed point $t\in \Sigma$ with priority $i$ it does not continue forever without receiving a fixed point unfolding message $\nu_t$ from the right infinitely often.
-Moreover, for any positive fixed point $s\in \Sigma$ with priority $j<i$, the program does not send infinitely many $\mu_s$ messages to the right.\\ A program is called {\it (finitely) reactive} if it is either {\it reactive to the right} or {\it to the left}. \end{definition} By this definition, process $\mathtt{Block}$ is reactive while process $\mathtt{Loop}$ is not.
-Finite reactivity corresponds to the FS guard condition on the underlying circular derivation of a process.
+A program is called {\it reactive} if it is either {\it reactive to the right} or {\it to the left}.
+By this definition, process $\mathtt{Block}$ is reactive while process $\mathtt{Loop}$ is not.
 Although reactivity is not local we use it as a motivation behind our algorithm.
 We construct our local validity condition one step at a time.
-In each step, we expand the condition to accept one more family of interesting finitely reactive programs, provided that we can check the condition locally.
+In each step, we expand the condition to accept one more family of interesting reactive programs, provided that we can check the condition locally.
 We first establish a local algorithm for programs with only direct recursion.
 We expand the algorithm further to support mutual recursions as well.
 Then we examine a subtlety regarding the cut rule to accept more programs locally.
-The reader may skip to Section \ref{alg} which provides our complete finitary algorithm.
-Later, in Sections \ref{Guard} and \ref{semantics} we prove that our algorithm ensures the FS guard condition and strong progress.
+The reader may skip to Section~\ref{alg} which provides our complete finitary algorithm.
+Later, in Sections~\ref{Guard} and~\ref{semantics} we prove that our algorithm ensures the FS guard condition and strong progress.